msakai/resume/resume.md

   which are still in use: an overall control scheme, inductive bias for integrating domain knowledge into neural network models, and communication with DCS (Distributed Control System).
-I was involved in many other parts of the project, including simulator-related R&D and system development (front and backend).
+I I am also involved in many other parts of the project, including simulator-related R&D and system development (front- and backend).
   I also supported the project as an engineering manager and a scrum master.